Karl Johnson

 Scholarship

-My research agenda reflects several unifying beliefs.
-These include the indispensability of collaboration, power of interdisciplinary scholarship, value of a social welfare perspective that combines attention to practical and applied social problems with rigorous scientific inquiry, appreciation of insights to be gleaned from comparative and international perspectives, and a commitment to social and economic justice.
-Karl’s broad research interests include: the consequences of poverty across the lifespan; the impact of inequality, social stratification and political economy on well-being; cross-national differences in social policies for working-age families; social investment and asset development strategies; social work pedagogy; social welfare history and participatory democratic theory.
+Karl’s research agenda reflects the indispensability of collaboration, power of interdisciplinary scholarship, value of a social welfare perspective that combines attention to practical and applied social problems with rigorous scientific inquiry, appreciation of insights to be gleaned from comparative and international perspectives, and a commitment to social and economic justice.
+His broad research interests include: the consequences of poverty across the lifespan; the impact of inequality, social stratification and political economy on well-being; cross-national differences in social policies and their impact on social development and economic performance; and, social work pedagogy.

 Select Presentations: